error434/nhentai-proxy-extension/README.md

 2. Go to your [chrome extensions](chrome://extensions) page and enable developer mode.
 That should reveal three new options, `Load unpacked`, `Pack extension` and `Update`.

-3. Select `Load unpacked`, and select the extracted folder
+3. Select `Load unpacked`, and select the extracted folder.

 _free tip_: Turn on the `allow in incognito` option, you know why :)